aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/send-in-choosen-format/_index.md

 weight: 43
 url: /net/download-archive-from-asp.net-web-app/
 aliases: [/net/send-in-choosen-format/]
-keywords: download zip file c# asp.net, zip c# library
+keywords: download zip file c# asp.net, archive asp.net library
 description: C# Zip library lets you to reduce or compress data size which is helpful for your ASP.NET or .NET web application to transfer the files on the internet quickly.
 ---